-Ficus carica, better known as the common fig tree, is the tree species that produces the famous green, black or purple figs.
+Ficus carica, the common fig tree, produces either green, black or purple figs.

 Ficus Carica Facts